-3 A Hard-Core Predicate for all One-Way Functions
+A Hard-Core Predicate for all One-Way Functions

-A theorem of Goldreich and Levin [10] relates the following two computational tasks (regarding the function f).
-The first task is inverting a function f; that is, given y, find an x so that f(x) = y.
+A theorem of Goldreich and Levin relates two computational tasks.
+The first task is inverting a function f; namely given y find an x so that f(x) = y.
 The second task is predicting, with non-negligible advatage, the exclusive-or of a subset of the bits of x when only given f(x).
-More precisely, it has been proved that if f cannot be efficiently inverted, then given f(x) and r it is infeasible to predict the inner-product mod 2 of x and r better than obvious.
+More precisely, it has been proved that if f cannot be efficiently inverted then given f(x) and r it is infeasible to predict the inner-product mod 2 of x and r better than obvious.

-We present an alternative proof to the original proof as appeared in [10].
-The new proof, due to Charlie Rackoff, has two main advantages over the original one: It is simpler to explain and it provides better security (i.e., a more efficient reduction of inverting f to predicting the inner-product).
+We present an alternative proof to the original proof as appeared in [8].
+The new proof, due to Charlie Rackoff, has two main advantages over the original one: it is simpler to explain and it provides better security (i.e., a more efficient reduction of inverting f to predicting the inner-product).
 The new proof was inspired by the proof in [1].
-(We mention that the original proof provides a better starting point for the generalization presented in [12].)